inmotionhosting/ansible-role-mysql/README.md

 [![Build Status](https://travis-ci.org/inmotionhosting/ansible-role-mysql.png?branch=master)](https://travis-ci.org/inmotionhosting/ansible-role-mysql) [![GPL-3.0 License](https://img.shields.io/github/license/inmotionhosting/ansible-role-mysql.svg?color=blue)](https://github.com/inmotionhosting/ansible-role-mysql/blob/master/LICENSE) [![GitHub stars](https://img.shields.io/github/stars/inmotionhosting/ansible-role-mysql.svg)](https://github.com/inmotionhosting/ansible-role-mysql/stargazers)

 # Ansible Role: MySQL
 Modular Ansible Role for deploying and configuring MySQL/MariaDB

 ## Requirements
+This Ansible role supports the two latest stable releases of specific server-focused Linux distributions and aims to follow their deprecation policies.
+Additionally we will focus on supporting the latest two stable releases of each, which at the time of writing are as follows:

-* CentOS 7.x or later
+* CentOS 7, 8
-* Debian 9 or later
+* Debian 9, 10
-* Ubuntu 16.04 LTS or later
+* Ubuntu 18.04, 20.04

 ## Dependencies
 None.

 ## Role Variables
 Available variables are listed below with their default values (you can also see `defaults/main.yml`)

 | Variable | Description |